shamsadr/shamsadr.github.io/README.md

 ## Summary

-Industrial Engineering graduate and MSIE candidate at Arizona State University.
+Purdue Industrial Engineering graduate and MSIE candidate at Arizona State University.
 Specialized in revenue optimization, business intelligence, and autonomous systems.
 Proven track record leveraging SQL, Python, and R to improve forecast accuracy by 15% and automate aerospace data workflows by 50%.

 ---